googlefonts/noto-emoji/emojicompat/FileMojiCompat/README.md

    EmojiCompat.Config config = new AssetEmojiCompatConfig(getContext(), "Blobmoji.ttf");
    ```
    This will create a new EmojiCompat configuration using the file provided in `assets/Blobmoji.ttf`.
    Anyhow, I don't recommend using `AssetEmojiCompatConfig` anymore as [this](#i-want-to-let-my-users-only-choose-another-font-if-they-dont-like-my-current-one) approach is more flexible and just as easy to use.
-There will be a feature to rename the fallback font in the next release.
 2. ### [`FileEmojiCompatConfig`](https://github.com/C1710/blobmoji/blob/filemojicompat/emojicompat/FileMojiCompat/filemojicompat/src/main/java/de/c1710/filemojicompat/FileEmojiCompatConfig.java)
    This is the more complex and interesting option.
    Instead of providing a short String containing the font's name, you can provide a [`File`](https://developer.android.com/reference/java/io/File)